background graphic

 • Can individuals participate alone?

-• No, teams must have two members.
+No, teams must have two members.

 • Can we use existing projects?

-• No, all work must be created during the competition.
+No, all work must be created during the competition.

-• Are there restrictions on the tools used?
+• Are there restrictions on tools used?

-• No, but submission must be viewable by judges.
+No, but submission must be viewable by judges.

 • Can we modify our submission after submission?

-• No, final submissions are locked after April 4.
+No, final submissions are locked after April 13.

 • Who will be judging the competition?

-• Judges will be selected from industry professionals, faculty, and UX experts.
+Judges will be selected from industry professionals, faculty, and UX experts.

 • Are there any forums to connect with people before we team up?

-• You can find all registered participants in the Canvas course if you’re looking for teammates.
+teammates.
 For any questions about forming teams, feel free to email us via the email noted at the end of this document.

-For any questions not answered here, you can reach out to the HCI student group officers via the email address below.
+• For any questions not answered here, you can reach out to the HCI student group officers via the email address below.

 Contact